GPUnion: Autonomous GPU Sharing on Campus: Conclusion

-\textsf{GPUnion} unlocks new research opportunities in heterogeneous large model deployment, inter-campus resource federation, and pluggable scheduling architectures.
-The platform's completion in campus environments—leveraging inherent trust relationships and network proximity demonstrates that sophisticated resilience mechanisms can enable provider autonomy and system reliability to coexist. } This paper presents \textsf{GPUnion}, a campus-scale GPU-sharing platform whose core design principle is to prioritize the autonomy of resource providers in a volunteer-computing environment rather than rely on centralized, uniform control.
-The main features of \textsf{GPUnion} including: i) a container-based execution model that strikes a balance between performance and security in heterogeneous hardware settings; ii) a provider-centric design that allows providers to reclaim their GPUs instantly through a kill-switch mechanism; and iii) an elastic execution mechanism that offers transparent fault tolerance.
-We validated the platform in a campus scenario, and the results show significant benefits in real deployments.
-When provider autonomy is properly safeguarded, the volunteer-participation model can likewise achieve both high performance and service reliability.
+This paper presented \sysname{}, a campus-scale GPU-sharing platform to prioritize the autonomy of resource providers in a volunteer computing environment.
+The main features of \sysname{} including a container-based execution model that strikes a balance between performance and security in heterogeneous hardware settings, a provider-centric design that allows providers to reclaim their GPUs instantly through a kill-switch mechanism, and an elastic execution mechanism that offers transparent fault tolerance.
+We validated the platform in a campus scenario, and the results show significant benefits in real deployments.\nop{When provider autonomy is properly safeguarded, the volunteer-participation model can likewise achieve both high performance and service reliability.} \sysname{} demonstrates that provider autonomy and platform reliability can coexist, challenging conventional centralized paradigms and democratizing access to scattered computational resources.